-Hate Crime / Bias Crime is a criminal offense committed against a person or property which is motivated, in whole or part, by the offender's bias against a race, religion, ethnic/national origin group, or sexual orientation group.
+Hate Crime / Bias Crime is a criminal offense committed against a person or property which is motivated, in whole or part, by the offender's bias against a race, religion, disability, sexual orientation, ethnicity, national origin or gender identity.

-Bias Incidents involve behaviors that, though motivated by bias against a victim's race, religion, ethnic/national origin, gender, age, disability or sexual orientation, are not criminal acts.
+Bias Incidents involve behaviors that, though motivated by bias against a victim's race, religion, disability, sexual orientation, ethnicity, national origin or gender identity, are not criminal acts.

 Hostile or hateful speech or other disrespectful / discriminatory behavior may be motivated by bias but are not illegal.
 They become crimes only when they directly incite perpetrators to commit violence against persons or property, or if they place a potential victim in reasonable fear of physical injury.